Prepare Your New Home’s Landscaping This Spring With Expert Water-Saving Strategies That Cut Costs Without Sacrificing Curb Appeal

 Still sorting out your spring watering routine?
 These quick answers cover the most common questions homeowners have about outdoor water use, irrigation timing, and water-saving yard upgrades.

-How often should I water my lawn in the spring?
+How many minutes should I water my lawn in the spring?

 Does a smart sprinkler controller really save money?